 Join the Zoom here (meeting id: 675 4394 9435, passcode: 1).

-Upcoming BeCS seminar sessions will be held on every third Thursday at 15-17 (EEST / Helsinki time).
-The dates for the sessions are:
+Upcoming BeCS seminar sessions will be held on every fourth Thursday at 15-17 (EEST / Helsinki time).
+Note: Some talks in this autumn are held in Finnish (see the title of the talks).

 Matti Heino: Weaving Systems into Behavioural Public Policy: Attractors and (Anti-)Fragilities